Dominien/middleware_crm_webflow/README.md

 ## 1. Project Overview

 This middleware connects a Microsoft Dynamics 365 CRM with a Webflow frontend.
 It facilitates highly efficient, real-time data synchronization via targeted webhooks and provides robust API endpoints for the frontend to interact with the CRM.
-The architecture is built around a targeted, single-item synchronization model, making it fast and reliable, and is designed for serverless deployment on Vercel.
+The entire application is designed for serverless deployment on Vercel.

+This middleware is the backend for the exclusive event booking platform at [european-speed-club.com](https://www.european-speed-club.com).

 ## 2. Core Features